Track Invoices From Request to Receipt.

 Who Builds Invoice Tracking on Finexer?

-Six platform patterns build invoice payment visibility on the same AIS and PIS foundation.
+Six platform patterns use the same AIS and PIS foundation.

-- Accounting and ERP platforms embed bank-led invoice payment status inside their existing workflow, replacing the wait for CSV exports or overnight bank feeds before marking invoices as paid.
+- Accounting and ERP platforms embed real-time invoice payment status, replacing the wait for CSV exports before marking invoices paid

-- Payroll and contractor platforms track payout and invoice states from one data layer, so payment records and invoice records stop living in separate systems.
+- Payroll and contractor platforms track payout and invoice records from one data layer, ending the disconnect between payment records and invoice records

-- PropTech and lettings platforms tie payment requests to rent invoices and deposit records with unique references, making manual bank transfer matching at volume a solved problem rather than a daily task.
+- PropTech and lettings platforms tie payment requests to rent invoices with unique references, making manual bank transfer matching at volume a solved problem

-- Utility billing platforms give customer support teams current payment context by pulling bill payment confirmation and arrears status from live bank data rather than batch imports.
+- Utility billing platforms give customer support teams live payment context from bank data rather than batch imports

-- LawTech and professional services platforms give matter-level invoice payment visibility without relying on screenshots or bank files, so finance teams see when client payments have been requested, received and matched.
+- LawTech and professional services platforms give matter-level invoice visibility without screenshots or bank files

 The wider invoice workflow – issuing, collecting, reconciling – sits within invoicing automation built on the same Open Banking rails.